chenhao392/ecoc/README.md

-Pathway prediction
+ECOC following "Guilt by association principle"

+This is an semi-supervised multi-label learning toolbox using "Error Correction of Code" ensemble framework.
-This is a pathway prediction pipeline following "Guilt by association" principle.
-The following prior information will be integrated.
+Following "Guilt by association" principle.
+Many prior information can be integrated, such as the followings.

--phylogenetic profiles across species
+*phylogenetic profiles across species

--expression profiles across tissue types
+*expression profiles across tissue types

--GO semantic similarities
+*GO semantic similarities in one species corpus *protein-protein interactions

-Golang

-the follwing components are to implemented.
+*genetic interactions
+*positive selection pressure across closely related species

+The toolbox is written in Golang and Cobra with the following sub-commands.

+*cals
--fast pearson correlation coefficient calculation for large matrix.
+  *fast pearson correlation coefficient calculation for large matrix.

--base learner generater using pathway definition and prior matrix.

--ensemble learning framework.
+*tune
+  *automatic hyper-parameter tuning and testing.
+*pred
+  *predict labels for a feature dataset with given hyper-parameters.
+*report
+  *print prediction result in detail.